 South Sudan: Women raped under the noses of UN forces

-Investigators believe that sexual violence is happening on a scale not seen before in South Sudan.
+In South Sudan, investigators believe sexual violence is happening on a scale not seen before in the country.

-Thousands of people from South Sudan now live in camps after a political dispute turned into a civil war.
+Thousands of South Sudanese now live in camps after a political dispute turned into a civil war.

-Karen Allen reports from a UN camp in the capital, Juba, for BBC Newsnight.
+Karen Allen reports from a UN camp in South Sudan's capital, Juba.

 10 Jun 2014